What Makes a Good Lease Deal?

 You may also must have a good credit score to actually get the deal as advertised.
 Be sure you know your most recent credit score before you visit a dealer to lease.
 What’s your FICO score?
 Find out now when you check your credit report for $1 at Experian.com!

-2. Car pricing services – Get discounted prices from one or more of the popular car referral or pricing services now available on the web.
-We recommend CarsDirect.
-You simply tell them what vehicle you want, they contact dealers in your area who have agreed to provide the best prices, and the dealers contact you to present their offers.
+2. Car pricing services – Get discounted prices from one or more of the popular car referral or pricing services now available on the web, such as our own Car Deal Finder.
+You simply tell us what vehicle you want, we contact dealers in your area who have agreed to provide the best prices, and the dealers contact you to present their offers.
 It’s best to ask for quotes from multiple dealers at the same time so that you’ll have plenty of information to compare.

 This technique can get you the best lease prices when fully subvented deals are not available from the manufacturer for the vehicle you want.
 A highly discounted price combined with an average money factor and residual is still a good deal.